BEng(Hons) Architecture and Environmental Engineering

 This course is open for applications

-An accredited (RIBA Part 1, CIBSE and LAM) four-year degree in Architecture and Environmental Engineering, with focus on sustainable, high performing buildings.
+Redefining architectural education.
+Our accredited four-year degree offers a strong focus on sustainable, high performing buildings.
 Graduates have a wide choice of career options including architecture, environmental services engineering, or sustainability consultancy.

 Why study architecture and environmental engineering?